-Given the sequential nature of mathematics and its development over a very long timespan, it is unsurprising that in some areas of the subject the frontier could require five or more years of rigorous study to reach.
-There are no royal roads, no short-cuts: to study the higher levels students must have the experience and expertise that come with having re-constructed each lower level for themselves.
-Thus, while MMath programmes will have developed the students' mathematical maturity, and given them some sense of the nature of the research frontier, they will certainly not have reached it along a broad front.
+Given the sequential nature of mathematics and its development over a very long time span, it is unsurprising that in some areas of the subject the frontier could require five or more years of rigorous study to reach.
+There are no royal roads, no short-cuts: to study the higher levels students must have the experience and expertise that come with having reconstructed each lower level for themselves.

+Thus, while both integrated masters and stand alone masters programmes will have developed the students' mathematical maturity, and given them some sense of the nature of the research frontier, they will certainly not have reached it along a broad front.
 Some may, in a few modules, in specific examples in a lecture, or in a final-year project, have reached it in isolated thrusts, but it is unrealistic to expect more than this.
+Point 4 Despite the agreed importance of modern, computer-based teaching and learning, lectures delivered using clearly visible boards should continue to play an important role in the teaching of mathematics.